 *Medicare (Blue Cross Med Advantage, Medicare Plus Blue)

 *Physicians Care Network

 *All Auto Insurances

-Ascend is proud to offer Physical Therapy Packages for patients that are not insured or under insured.
-Our packages include the same great treatment that you trust from our caring staff along with an optional after care program which allows the client to continue physical rehab on their own in our gym.
-Choosing the packages can help you save money verses paying visit to visit.*
+CMR is proud to offer Physical Therapy Packages for patients that are not insured or underinsured.
+Our packages include the same great treatment that you trust from our caring staff along with an optional after-care program that allows the client to continue physical rehab on their own in our gym.
+Choosing the packages can help you save money versus paying visit to visit.*